Benefits of long-term investing

 Attempting to move in and out of the market at ideal times is known as timing the market.
 It’s generally not recommended because it’s nearly impossible and can have serious consequences.
 Quitting when the going gets tough could mean locking in losses.
 If the market rebounds (and historically it always has), you miss out on the next upswing.
 And reinvesting when the market hits another peak is like buying something when it’s no longer on sale.

 It’s important to consider how the market has traditionally behaved.
 It has good years and bad, but it has generally trended upward over time.
-Of course, past performance is no guarantee of future results, but the market has done particularly well over longer periods of time.
+Of course, past results are no guarantee of future results, but the market has done particularly well over longer periods of time.

 Go for a goal